rdzotz/Coda-Analysis/README.rst

 Introduction
 ------------

-Coda Analysis, is a collection of python code intended for the processing of the coda or diffuse portion recorded waveforms.
-The basic structure of the raw input data is a series of recorded Time-Series (TSdata), and the corresponding Perturbation Vectors (PVdata).
+Coda Analysis, is a collection of python code intended for the processing of the coda or diffuse portion of recorded waveforms.
+The basic structure of the raw input data is a series of recorded Time-Series (TSdata), and the corresponding time-matched Perturbation Vectors (PVdata).
+The intended application of this package of code is for the monitoring of changes in material properties due to some perturbation.

 Author
 ------